JuliaInterop/CxxWrap.jl/README.md

 ## What's the difference with Cxx.jl?
 With Cxx.jl it is possible to directly access C++ using the `@cxx` macro from Julia.
 So when facing the task of wrapping a C++ library in a Julia package, authors now have 2 options:
 * Use Cxx.jl to write the wrapper package in Julia code (much like one uses `ccall` for wrapping a C library)
-* Use CppWrapper to write the wrapper completely in C++ (and one line of Julia code to load the .so)
+* Use CxxWrap to write the wrapper completely in C++ (and one line of Julia code to load the .so)

-Boost.Python also uses the latter (C++-only) approach, so translating existing Python bindings based on Boost.Python may be easier using CppWrapper.
+Boost.Python also uses the latter (C++-only) approach, so translating existing Python bindings based on Boost.Python may be easier using CxxWrap.

 ## Features
 * Support for C++ functions, member functions and lambdas